Arsenal on this day in history – the January files

 15 January 1887: Royal Arsenal continued their winning streak since their foundation just a few months earlier with an 11-0 win over Alexandra United.

 15 January 1891: The Derby Post made some seriously disparaging remarks about the journey to Plumstead ahead of Derby County’s away game against Royal Arsenal in the FA Cup.
-These became the standard comment about Arsenal until 1913 although there is little evidence that the journey was worse than any other suburban rail trip at the time.
+Although they related to just one day’s disruption on public transport they became the standard comment about Arsenal until 1913 although there is little evidence that the journey was worse than any other suburban rail trip at the time.

 15 January 1899: Woolwich Arsenal’s half-yearly AGM reports the manager as W.R.
 Elcoat (ie William Elcoat) not George Elcoat as most Arsenal histories subsequently erroneously stated (until the Arsenal History Society set matters aright).